csapty12/scrumban-project/README.md

 The idea is to create similar CRUD functionalities to what applications such as JIRA or TRELLO use, such that I can create my own scrum / kanban board.

-It will consist of features including:
+It will consist of features that include:
 - creating a user
 - logging in as a user
 - Create new project